Canada Moves to Hire 32,000 Workers, Offers to Pay N46,000 Per Hour

 Applying early can improve the chances of being matched to a role, as timelines vary by location.

-But a year into President Donald Trump's trade war, some of those customers have been lost, with buyers unwilling to stomach higher prices forced by US tariffs on imported steel.
+A year into American President Donald Trump's trade war, however, some of the customers of the Canadian firm have been lost, with buyers unwilling to stomach higher prices forced by the country's increased tariffs on imported steel.

 Source: Legit.ng